biosaxs-dev/molass-library/paper.md

 ![Logo of Molass Library created by K. Yatabe](docs/_static/molass_256.png)

-# Notable Package Dependence
+# Notable package dependence

 NumPy [@Harris2020], SciPy [@Virtanen2020] and Matplotlib [@Hunter:2007] are necessity.
 Moreover, it is notable that `Molass Library` reduced significant volume of codes by the use of following packages.

-* pybaselines [@pybaselines] for Baseline Correcction
+* `pybaselines` [@pybaselines] for Baseline Correcction
-* ruptures [@TRUONG2020107299] for Change Point Dedection
+* `ruptures` [@TRUONG2020107299] for Change Point Dedection

-Likewise, basic part of peak recognition was replaced by `scipy.signal.find_peaks` although elaborate cutomization is still required for the practical recognition.
+Likewise, basic part of peak recognition was replaced by `scipy.signal.find_peaks` although elaborate cutomization is still required for practical recognition.

-#
+# Theoretical focus

+"Low Rank Factorization", the most important feature of `Molass Library`, is related to the decomposition of species contained in the sample, which is first attained physically by the Size Exclusion Chromatograpy.
+When the chromatographic peaks are sufficiently separated, the decomposition is easy.
+Otherwise it is challenging so that ...

 $$ M = P \cdot C  $$

 $$ P = M \cdot C^{+}  $$

-# Citations

-# Figures

 # Acknowledgements